Skip To Content

 Net Zero by 2030

 APM Terminals has made an industry-leading global commitment to be fully net zero by 2040 across all of its terminals.
 At APM Terminals Los Angeles Pier 400 the bar has been set even higher.
-As one of the most environmentally advanced marine terminals in San Pedro Bay we have ambitions to be the most environmentally responsible and sustainable container terminal operator on the U.S. West Coast by the end of 2024.
+As one of the most environmentally advanced marine terminals in San Pedro Bay, we have ambitions to be the most environmentally responsible and sustainable container terminal operator on the U.S. West Coast by the end of 2030.

 The terminal is on track to achieve net zero emissions ahead of the 2030 Port of Los Angeles deadline, established in the Clean Air Action Plan.
 In doing so we’ll also ensure a healthier and safer environment for employees and the local community living close to the port.
 Our achievements will also help our customers meet their sustainability targets, and save them time and money, with the most competitive service at the port, transparency in our systems and visibility and accuracy on their cargo.